Diarrhea After Drinking Alcohol: Causes, Prevention, and Treatment

 Why Do I Get Diarrhea After Drinking Alcohol?

 While in the digestive system, alcohol leads to some changes.
 It inflames the gastrointestinal tract, hampers water absorption, quickens digestion, and kills off the good bacteria causing other harmful bacteria to grow rapidly.
-All these factors lead to diarrhea after drinking alcohol.
+All these factors lead to tummy issues after alcohol.

 If food is consumed before drinking alcohol, it acts as a buffer.
 Therefore, alcohol must never be consumed on an empty stomach even if its effects are more rapid, intense, and all the more desirable.